pursuit-curriculum/unit-dsa/intro-to-big-o/README.md

 Let's look at some code and figure out how long it takes.

-Every computer has a different speed and there are many conditions that can affect how fast some code runs (how many other programs are running? etc.)
+Every computer has a different speed, and many conditions can affect how fast some code runs (how many other programs are running? etc.)

 Instead of using time to measure how long something takes, we are going to measure by the number of steps it takes to run the code.